vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 toward is Viṣṇuloka; HV II.
 769 (from Viṣṇurahasya ).
 Jalaśayanavrata—said to have been performed by Kuppāmbikā,

 wife of a Kākatiya general.
 Vide No. 50. pp. 140-142 dated sake 1198 Māgha śu.
-10 ( 1276 A. D.) in 'Corpus of Inscrip tions in the Telingana Districts of Nizam's dominions'.
+10 ( 1276 A. D.) in 'Corpus of Inscrip tions in the Teliṅgana Districts of Nizam's dominions'.

 It is probable that this vrata is the same as the Jalakrccbram Jāgrad-Gaurīpañcaminon 5th of Śr. śu.; keep awake at night